-- that the school's IT infrastructure is secure and is not open to misuse or malicious attack. - that the school meets the online safety technical requirements outlined in the SWGfL Security Policy and Acceptable Use Policy and any relevant Local Authority online safety policy and guidance. - that users may only access the school's networks through a properly enforced password protection policy. - that he keeps up to date with online safety technical information in order to effectively carry out his online safety role and to inform and update others as relevant. - that the use of the network/email is regularly monitored in order that any misuse/attempted misuse can be reported to the Headteacher (or Online Safety Governor for misuse by Head Teacher) for investigation. - filtering sites identified as inappropriate.
+- that the school's IT infrastructure is secure and is not open to misuse or malicious attack. - that the school meets the online safety technical requirements outlined in the SWGfL Security Policy and Acceptable Usage Policy and any relevant Local Authority online safety policy and guidance.

+- that users may only access the school's networks through a properly enforced password protection policy, in which passwords are regularly changed. - that he keeps up to date with online safety technical information in order to effectively carry out his online safety role and to inform and update others as relevant. - that the use of the network/email is regularly monitored in order that any misuse/attempted misuse can be reported to the Headteacher (or Online Safety Governor for misuse by Head Teacher) for investigation. - filtering sites identified as inappropriate.